team-pragmatic-chaos/team-pragmatic-chaos.github.io/index.md

 - Teacher Forcing: We decided to remove teacher forcing from above model during training so that each unit sums correct teacher activations as input for the next iteration instead of only summing activations from incoming units.
 - Batch Normalization: After training the above model, we found that the capacity of the network was not enough to make good predictions.
-Therefore, we increased number of Conv-Deconv layers and introduced a Batch Normalization layer.
+Therefore, we increased the number of Conv-Deconv layers and introduced a Batch Normalization layer.

 #### Results